Dallinger/Dallinger/docs/source/python_module.rst

 -----------------------------

 This high-level API is particularly useful for running an experiment in a loop with modifed configuration for each run.
-For example an experimenter could run repeated ConcentrationGame experiments with varying numbers of participants::
+For example, an experimenter could run repeated ConcentrationGame experiments with varying numbers of participants::